life-itself/community/content/hubs/bergerac.md

 * Degrowing
 * Honoring

-To match the best possible balance between the ethical, the economical, and the ecological aspects of our food system.
+to match the best possible balance between the ethical, the fiancial , and the ecological aspects of our food system.
 Our Praxis food menus are  inspired by Zen temple tradition to provide a mindful setting for the nourishment of the group.
 Our basic meal system is based on a tripartite system of:

-* cereals
+* cereals ( 100 g per person per day)
-* beans + cooked veggies
+* beans + cooked veggies ( 100 g per pers per day + 360 g per person per day)
-* raw veggies
+* raw veggies ( 220 per person par day )

-along with dessert or cookies.
+Along with dessert or cookies and cereals and seeds for breakfast. ( 200 g per pers per day )

 We buy our food to the fresh market and to the organic local cooperative and use as much as we can local and endemic ingredients.

 The collective meals are always plant-based ones, avoiding non-ethical industrial food.
-In the same spirit, if some participants want to consume animal-based products, we welcome it as an opportunity to discuss our food system and buy from local farmers at the market.
+We beleive this food provides enough proteins per day , however please check regarding your personnal needs and adjust.
+We have 2 extra  fridges that can be used for personal convenience.
+We know that plant baseed food does not match the daily needs for B12 so we ask people to complement themselves if they stay more than 2 weeks.
+To reduce suffering complicity , we ask that any supplements ( B 12 or proteines if there is a need)  which involves animal products comes exclusively from local ethical providers presents at the market.

 Finally, we have a Monday to Friday alcohol-free policy.
 However, we enjoy celebrating and dancing with good wine at the Hub on week-ends.